RedHatRanger/RHCE9Vagrant/README.md

 ## Lab Setup

 > You can create the lab setup manually, but instead I've created a [Virtualbox Vagrantfile](https://github.com/RedHatRanger/RHCE9Vagrant/tree/main/Vagrantfiles/virtualbox) which you can use in order to create this setup automatically.
 The Ansible user is "rhel" and the password is "redhat".
+Once you are done, you can go here: [Virtualbox Start Point](https://github.com/RedHatRanger/RHCE9Vagrant/blob/main/rhce-practice-questions/01_configure_ansible_(MEDIUM).md#configure-ansible)

 ## Q1.
 Ansible Installation and Configuration